AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Experimental Set-ups

-\paragraph{Configuration of AROID.} Vulnerability objective was calculated based on PGD2 with a step size of 2/255.
+Vulnerability objective was calculated based on PGD2 with a step size of 2/255 except that PGD1 with a step size of 4/255 for ImageNet.
 The affinity models used the same architecture as the target model.
-The affinity models were pre-trained using standard training with the same settings as their AT trained counterparts yet with no augmentation.
+The affinity models were pre-trained using ST with the same settings as their AT trained counterparts yet with no augmentation.
 Early stopping was used if training accuracy was close to 100\%.
-The policy model's backbone was PRN18 on CIFAR10 and SVHN, and ViT-B/16 (pre-trained on ImageNet-1K) on Imagenette as it was observed to be difficult for PRN18 to quickly fit Imagenette data to a reasonable degree in standard training.
-Note that this ability is especially important when training on Imagenette because the total number of epochs (40) is much less than for the other datasets (200).
-The policy model was trained using SGD with a constant learning rate (0.001 for CIFAR10 and SVHN and 0.1 for Imagenette due to the reduced number of training epochs) and the same momentum as the target optimizer's.
+The policy model was trained using SGD with a constant learning rate (0.001 by default while 0.1 for Imagenette due to the reduced number of training epochs) and the same momentum as the target optimizer's.
 Gradient clipping was applied to stabilize the training of the policy model.
 In the initial five epochs of training, we did not train the policy model nor apply it to augment the data (no augmentation at all was applied) since the target model changed rapidly.
-When training on CIFAR10, we progressively hardened DA by decreasing $\lambda$ as the learning rate decayed since this improved robustness over the constant $\lambda$ scheme.
-The value of main hyperparameters used in our experiments are summarized in \cref{tab: hyperparameters of our method}.